ganeti/ganeti/man/gnt-storage.rst

 too.

-It can also be extended to handle internal and external storage pools, if/when this kind of abstraction is implemented to Ganeti.
+It can also be extended to handle internal and external storage pools, if/when this kind of abstraction is implemented inside Ganeti.

 .. vim: set textwidth=72 :
 ..
 Local Variables: